 The Waterbridge/Brookshire Planning Area is located in the southeastern section of Winter Park.
-The planning area's eastern boundary is formed by the limits between the City and Orange County, its southern boundary is with the City of Orlando near the Baldwin Park development, northern its boundary is Planning Area C and Lake Berry, and its western boundary is Lake Virginia and Berry, and Planning Area E. Planning Area D encompasses over 694 acres of which almost 45 acres are vacant.
+The planning area's eastern boundary is formed by the limits between the City and Orange County, its southern boundary is with the City of Orlando near the Baldwin Park development, its northern boundary is Planning Area C and Lake Berry, and its western boundary is Lake Virginia and Berry, and Planning Area E. Planning Area D encompasses over 694 acres of which almost 45 acres are vacant.
 Many of these are within the Windsong subdivision and will be completely developed in the next five years.
 The dominant land uses in this planning area are single-family residential and parks and recreation.

-The Genius property, located in the eastern part of the planning area, which is now the Windsong subdivision, was one of the last remaining vacant areas within the City.
-Since the last Comprehensive Plan adoption, this area has been developed into a large singlefamily home community that straddles a natural conservation easement between Lake Mizell and Lake Berry. community has been developed as a Planned Unit Residential Development (PURD) and is split between two planning areas, Planning Area D and Planning Area B - Osceola/Lakeview.
-This property continues to be environmentally important since it borders on two lakes.
-The planning area also includes the Waterbridge, Greenview, and Kenilworth Shores subdivisions, Winter Park High School,
+The Genius property, located in the eastern part of the planning area, which is now the Windsong subdivision, was one of the last remaining vacant areas Since the within the Citv.
+Comprehensive Plan adoption, this area has been developed into a large singlefamily home community that straddles a natural conservation easement between Lake Mizell and Lake Berry.
+This community has been developed as a Planned Unit Residential Development (PURD) and is split between two planning areas, Planning Area D and Planning Area B - Osceola/Lakeview.

+This property continues to be environmentally important since borders on two lakes.
+The planning area Waterbridge, also includes the Shores Greenview and Kenilworth subdivisions, Winter Park High School, Brookshire Elementary School, Winter

-Table 1-D: Waterbridge/Brookshire-Planning Area D Profile
+TABLE 1-D: WATERBRIDGE/BROOKSHIRE PLANNING AREA D PROFILE

-Land Use Acres %
+LAND USE ACRES %

 Single-Family Residential 461.90 66.55

 Low-Density Residential 14.79 2.13

 Multifamily Residential 20.50 2.95

 Commercial/Office 0.97 0.14

 Industrial 0 0

 Institutional 68.83 9.92

-Parks/Recreation/Open Space 125.37 18.06
+Parks/Recreation/Open 125.37 18.06

 Conservation 0 0

 Vacant/Undeveloped 1.72 0.24

-Total 694.08 100
+TOTAL 694.08 100

-Local Streets/Roads Glenridge Drive, I Cady Way, Green Summerfield Road
+Local Streets/Roads Glenridge Drive, Lakemont Avenue, Cady Way, Greene Drive, Summerfield Road, Whitehall Drive

-Neighborhood Parks Lake Baldwin Par k.
+Neighborhood Parks Lake Baldwin Park

-Transit Routes Lynx bus routes 1 3, 23
+Transit Routes Lynx bus routes 13 & 23

-Brookshire Elementary School, Winter Park Presbyterian Church, Winter Park Towers, Lake Baldwin Park, Winter Pines Golf Club, and Pinewood Cemetery.
+Park Presbyterian Church, Westminster Winter Park, Lake Baldwin Park, Winter Park Pines Golf Club, and Pineywood Cemetery.